mchmarny/daprme/README.md

 To learn about ways you can contribute and how to setup your development environment check the [CONTRIBUTING.md](./CONTRIBUTING.md) doc.

-The best place to start is adding support for additional languages. `daprme` is uses Go templating, so adding addition language support is as simple as providing language specific templates in the [template](./template) directory:
+The best place to start is adding support for additional languages. `daprme` is uses Go templating, so adding addition language support is as simple as providing language specific templates in the [template](./template) directory.
+In the template, you can use any value from the context `daprme` passes to these templates.

-* `main.tmpl` - the code implementing CLI, gRPC, or HTTP application
-* `docker.tmpl` - Dockerfile to containerize the application
-* `ignore.tmpl` - the git ignore file for that specific language
-* `make.tmpl` - automation to perform the most common tasks like `test`, `build image`, or `dapr run`

-You can use any value from the context `daprme` passes to these templates.
 Here is an example of a context resulting from the user selecting a gRPC service application type in Go:

 ```yaml
 Meta: